MrowrLib/virtual_collections.h/README.md

 void Example() {
     // Pure virtual interfaces
-    // can be shared across DLL boundaries IVirtualArray* array = new VirtualArray();
+    // that can be shared across DLL boundaries IVirtualArray* array = new VirtualArray();
     IVirtualMap*   map   = new VirtualMap();
     IVirtualSet*   set   = new Virtualinsert();

-    // Provide most of the functionality you'd expect array->push("Hello");
+    // The collections provide most of the functionality you'd expect array->push("Hello");
     map->insert("Hello", "World");
     set->insert("Hello");